gavinband/gavinband.github.io/_posts/2019-05-01-Me_versus_the_European_Genome_Phenome_Archive.md

 Why?
 There are two reasons.

-1. It'll stop you faffing about with renaming files, which is what I do whenever I change my mind about how something looks.
+1. It'll stop you faffing about with renaming files later.

 2. The EGA submission system *does not recognise changes to its FTP inboxes straight away*.
 It appears to take overnight to do it - no doubt it's a CRON job or some other such thing